3D XPoint: Using Optane SSDs for memory expansion or disk caching

-Although Optane SSDs cannot be used directly by the motherboard and the CPU as extra memory or a disk cache, there has long been operating system mechanisms to use a disk as an expansion of the main memory (swap file) and to use a faster disk as a cache of a slower one (tiered storage).
-These software mechanisms are typically less performant than mechanisms written into a chipset's firmware, but the performance characteristics of Optane still renders it more suitable than regular SSDs.
+Although Optane SSDs cannot be used directly by the motherboard and the CPU as extra memory or a disk cache, there have long been operating system mechanisms to use a disk as an expansion of the main memory (swap file) and to use a faster disk as a cache of a slower one (tiered storage).
+These software mechanisms are typically less performant than mechanisms written into a chipset's firmware, but the performance characteristics of Optane still render it more suitable than regular SSDs.

 A 2023 paper in ACM ACCESS reports that a system with 4 GB of RAM and 16 GB of Optane SSD swap is more performant than the equivalent system built with a NAND SSD.
 The bottleneck in Optane SSD swap lies in the Linux block layer, which can be reduced by using zswap (a compressed in-RAM cache for swap).
 It was also more performant than a system with 8 GB of RAM, 4 of which is compressed with zram.